 - 1. Use the lettered side of the notecard. - 2.
 Sit upright in a chair and hold the notecard at arm's length in front of your eyes. - 3.
 Begin slowly moving your head side-to-side (horizontally), while moving the card in the same direction as your head at the same speed.
 You can pace yourself using a metronome.
 Start out with a slow rate (60-70 bpm, or slower if needed).
 As your symptoms improve, start increasing the rate, each session, as tolerated.
 The goal rate is at least 120 bpm. - 4.
 Each session, you should complete this task as fast as possible while still maintaining focus of the letter on the notecard (the letter should not be blurry). - 5.
-Ways to increase the difficulty level of this task (as you notice symptom improvement): - Stand legs spread shoulder width apart → progress to narrow stance - Walking forwards or backwards - Complete against a busy background or in a busy, loud, highly stimulating environment
+There are multiple ways to increase the difficulty level of this task (as you notice symptom improvement): - Stand up with legs spread shoulder width apart (or wider) ightarrow progress to narrow stance - Walking forwards - Walking backwards - Complete against a busy background - Complete in a busy, loud, highly stimulating environment